Skip to main content

 2. If a student’s parent or guardian wishes to restrict their student’s access to any particular library/media center material (a specific work or title), the parent or guardian may make a written request to the library/media center specialist and the student will then not be allowed to check out that item.

-3. If a specific work or title was subject to reconsideration on the claimed basis that the work was or contained sensitive material, and the work or title was retained on the shelves, the name of the work or title and the author will be listed on the District’s website for parents’ information.
+3. If a specific work or title was subject to reconsideration on the basis that the work was or contained sensitive material, and the work or title was retained on the shelves, the work will remain accessible to students, but the name of the work or title and the author will be listed on the District’s website for parents’ information.

 6. RECONSIDERATION PROCEDURES